cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 I'll be covering how to use a secure tunnel to debug mailer issues with [ngrok](https://ngrok.com/){:target="_blank}.

-start ngrok with `ngrok http 3000`.
+Start ngrok with `ngrok http 3000`.
 In this case our local Rails app is running on `localhost:3000`.

 Your screen should look something like this.
 Note the URL ngrok is making your